iotexproject/iotex-docs/docs/developer/dapp-starter/introduction.md

 # IoTeX dApp Starter

-Building any new project from scratch can be intimidating: if you are undecided about where to start and what libraries you need to kickstart your IoTeX dApp, you can use the IoTeX dApp starter as a starting point.
+Building any new project from scratch can be intimidating: if you are undecided about where to start and what libraries you need for your IoTeX dApp, you can use the IoTeX Sample dApp as a starting point.
 Here are the features you’ll find in the starter out-of-box:

-- Nest + React + Redux as a full stack
+- Nest + React + Redux stack
 - Integration with latest IoTeX antenna SDK
 - Integration with IoPay Wallet
 - Get wallet balance example